Liongrass/21UP/docs/DISPLAY.md

-Waveshare e-ink display
+# Waveshare e-ink display

 The 21UP machine uses a 3.52in e-ink display.
-The display can show a 360x240px image in white, black and red.
+The display can show a 480x280px image in white, black and red.

 To show an image the machine would like to be presented with two BMP files in 1-bit mode, one for red, and one for black.
 All colors always have to be defined, even if they are not used in the final image.
 It takes about ~18s to show any image, and this cannot be sped up.
 This represents the primary frustrating with using the e-ink display.

-While the device hypothetically supports a "partial refresh," this does not seem to be supported in the python package provided.
-Such a partial refresh would be useful, as would be the option to show only a single-color image.
+The device supports a "partial refresh," which can be very useful when speed is an issue.
+However, the device is not properly wiped, meaning this should be tested thoroughly and cannot always be relied on.

 The display consumes the following pins: `3.3V, GND, 10, 11, 8, 25, 17, 24`